Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Coding discrete time geodesic flows on simplicial trees

 Since for every edge $e$ of $\YY$ the structural monomorphism

-is the map $g\mapsto g_e^{-1}gg_e$, the double coset of $h_i(\ell)$ in $\rho_{e_i^-}(G_{e_i^-}) \bs G_{o(e_i^+)} / \rho_{\,\overline{e_i^+}}(G_{e^+})$ does not depend on the choice of the $\ga_i$'s, and we again denote it by $h_i(\ell)$.
+is the map $g\mapsto g_e^{-1}gg_e$, the double coset of $h_i(\ell)$ in $\rho_{e_i^-(\ell)}(G_{e_i^-(\ell)}) \bs G_{o(e_i^+(\ell))} / \rho_{\,\overline{e_i^+}(\ell)}(G_{e_i^+(\ell)})$ does not depend on the choice of the $\ga_i$'s, and we again denote it by $h_i(\ell)$.

-The next result shows that, under the only assumptions on $\Ga$ that it is discrete and nonelementary, the time-one discrete geodesic flow $\flow{1}$ on its nonwandering subset of $\Ga\bs\G \XX$ is topologically conjugate to a locally compact transitive (two-sided) topological Markov shift.
+The next result shows that, assuming only that $\Ga$ is discrete and nonelementary, the time-one discrete geodesic flow $\flow{1}$ on its nonwandering subset of $\Ga\bs\G \XX$ is topologically conjugate to a locally compact transitive (two-sided) topological Markov shift.